khake96/MadLibsProject2FrontEnd/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+ ## Contributors
+ - A. Kulikov
+ - C. Svensson
+ - A. Palaparthi
+ - K. Hake